 ivault is growing by the minute

 As you can see in the list provided above, this year we have already been to the World Economic Forum in Davos, and the Global InsurTech Summit in Istanbul.
-The Malta AI & Blockchain Summit is such a huge event that the island, which is a country of its own, has truly become the “The Blockchain Island”, if not “The Blockchain Country”.
+The Malta AI & Blockchain Summit 2019 is another one of those huge events that the island (and country of its own) has truly become the “The Blockchain Island”, if not “The Blockchain Country”.

 2018 was the year Malta cemented itself as The Blockchain Island with the launch of three bills during the Malta AI & Blockchain Summit last November.